nicholaswile/OpenGL-Render-Engine/README.md

 ### Creating custom scenes
 To create new scenes, add a scene header file in the scenes folder that extends the abstract scene base class.
 The new scene should implement a load function for creating and loading objects such as textures, meshes, and shaders; an unload function, and a custom render function.

+#### Creating and using custom shaders
+Implement your GLSL shaders and add them to the shaders folder.
+To use them in your scene, load them using the shader object.

 #### Scene management and scene transitions
-Add this to the scene vector in the main application.
-To change scenes, press the `right` arrow key.
+Push your new scene file to the scene vector in the scene manager header file.
+When playing the game, to change scenes, press the `right` arrow key.
 So far, there are no observable performance drops through RenderDoc when transitioning between scenes.

 ### (Scene 1) 3D Transformations
 <img src="images/OGL_3DCrates.gif">